 - – Accommodations in small, family owned two and three-star hotels and guest houses, all rooms with private shower and toilet.

-- – Seven continental breakfasts and five dinners.
+- -All breakfasts and dinners.

 - – 27-speed bike rental, helmet, panniers, lock, repair kit, odometer, and map holder